-The best technique for doing this is to review goals against the SMART criteria.
-Using the SMART technique, you ensure that the project goals you set are realistic and achievable.
+Review your goals against the SMART criteria during the project planning process.
+Using the SMART technique, you ensure your project goals are realistic and achievable.

 Step 2: Identify Implementation Technique

-Once you have set clear goals, the next step is to plan an implementation technique.
+Once you have set clear goals, the next step is to plan their implementation.
 For this, it is essential to know three things: